SWeav02/baderkit/docs/elf_labeler/usage.md

 ## Introduction

+!!!
+Warning
+    This module is still in development and may change rapidly.
+If you are interested in using it, be warned that there may be unexpected bugs.

 The first step of the BadELF algorithm is to determine whether there are bare electrons in the system and, if so, where they are located.
 In the original [paper](https://pubs.acs.org/doi/10.1021/jacs.3c10876), this was done by using relatively simple distance and ELF value cutoffs.
 Since then, the `ElfLabeler` method has evolved to be more rigorous.
 Using exclusively the ELF, charge density, and crystal structure, the `ElfLabeler` class aims to automatically label not only bare electrons, but atom shells, covalent bonds, metallic features, and lone-pairs.

 While it was originally conceived to support the BadELF algorithm, the current ElfLabeler class can be used as a general tool for analyzing the ELF, providing considerably more information on each ELF feature than the Badelf class.

+Examples of `CHGCAR` and `ELFCAR` files for the electride used in this tutorial can be found in this [Google Drive folder](https://drive.google.com/drive/folders/1h2VWpDsAi5LqX_c0PJeRPOhhofDS9AWb?usp=drive_link).

 ## Basic Use